vendia/blog/pages/industry-financial-services.md

 components:
   - type: Hero
     title: Resolve data discrepancies in seconds, not months
-    text: Reduce risk and eliminate costly, time-consuming friction points  in your data workflows with Vendia Share
+    text: Eliminate costly manual reconciliation and create a single source of truth in your data ecosystem with Vendia Share
     contentAlignment: Left
     hideSeparator: false
     image: